angelbarrera92/loki-poc/README.md

 ![Grafana Create User](assets/grafana-create-user.png)

-Modify the created user to delete from the main organization adding to the created organization.
+Modify the created user to delete from the main organization adding to the created organization as **editor**.

 ![Grafana Modify User](assets/grafana-modify-user.png)

-Then move to the recently created organization as **editor**:
+Then move to the recently created organization:

 ![Grafana Switch User](assets/grafana-switch-org.png)